How to Increase Monthly Active Users in SaaS

 Activation rate: percentage of new signups who complete your activation event within 7 days.
 This tells you whether Lever 1 is working.

 Reactivation rate: percentage of dormant users (no login in 14+ days) who return in a given week.
-This tells you whether Levers 2 and 4 are working.
+This tells you whether Levers 2 and 4 are working to recover monthly active users.

 MAU/DAU ratio: how sticky your product is on a daily basis.
-If this ratio improves while MAU grows, you’re building real engagement — not just inflating the top-line number.
+If this ratio improves while monthly active users grow, you’re building real engagement, not just inflating the top-line number.

-If MAU grows but the DAU/MAU ratio drops, you’re adding users who don’t stick.
+If monthly active users grow but the DAU/MAU ratio drops, you’re adding users who don’t stick.
 Go back to activation and habit loop design.

 FAQ

-What is a good DAU/MAU ratio for SaaS?
+What is a good DAU to monthly active users ratio for SaaS?

-For B2B SaaS, a DAU/MAU ratio between 0.1 and 0.25 is normal.
+For B2B SaaS, a DAU to monthly active users ratio between 0.1 and 0.25 is normal.
 Consumer products target 0.3 or higher.
-The ratio depends entirely on your product’s natural usage frequency — a daily communication tool should have a higher ratio than a monthly reporting tool.
+The ratio depends entirely on your product’s natural usage frequency, a daily communication tool should have a higher ratio of monthly active users than a monthly reporting tool.
 Compare against your own baseline, not someone else’s benchmark.

-How do I increase active users without adding features?
+How do I increase monthly active users without adding features?

-Most MAU growth comes from getting existing users to use what you already built.
+Most growth in monthly active users comes from getting existing users to use what you already built.
 Fix activation so more signups reach the value moment.
 Add re-engagement emails so dormant users come back.
 Build smart notifications so users return when their data changes.
-These three levers improve MAU without writing a single new feature.
+These three levers improve monthly active users without writing a single new feature.

-What’s the difference between MAU and registered users?
+What’s the difference between monthly active users and registered users?

-Registered users is a vanity metric — it counts everyone who ever signed up, including people who never logged in again.
-MAU counts users who performed a meaningful action in the last 30 days.
-The gap between these two numbers is your activation and retention problem, expressed as a single ratio.
+Registered users is a vanity metric, it counts everyone who ever signed up, including people who never logged in again.
+Monthly active users counts users who performed a meaningful action in the last 30 days.
+The gap between registered users and monthly active users is your activation and retention problem, expressed as a single ratio.

 Weekly.
 Monthly snapshots miss trends.
-If you check MAU weekly, you’ll spot a plateau within 2–3 weeks instead of discovering it at the end of the quarter.
-Plot it as a rolling 30-day count so each weekly data point is comparable.
+If you check monthly active users weekly, you’ll spot a plateau within 2–3 weeks instead of discovering it at the end of the quarter.
+Plot monthly active users as a rolling 30-day count so each weekly data point is comparable.

 Not always.
-MAU on a free tier doesn’t generate revenue.
-But for paid products, higher MAU correlates strongly with lower churn — users who log in regularly are far less likely to cancel.
-The revenue impact comes through retention: every percentage point of MAU improvement reduces churn, which compounds into higher lifetime value.
+Monthly active users on a free tier doesn’t generate revenue.
+But for paid products, higher monthly active users correlates strongly with lower churn, users who log in regularly are far less likely to cancel.
+The revenue impact comes through retention: every percentage point of monthly active users improvement reduces churn, which compounds into higher lifetime value.

-Track your MAU and activation rate in NoNoiseMetrics — see exactly which cohorts are staying active.
+Track your monthly active users and activation rate in NoNoiseMetrics, see exactly which cohorts are staying active.
 Free up to €10k MRR →

 Free Tool